 The main difference here is that these AIs don't just respond with unbiased facts from a neutral perspective (which isn't certain yet), but have personalities, charms, and sometimes even emotions or opinions, reminiscent of Skynet and the Rebellion. of robots.
 It is up to us to decide whether this will be the coming future or a bright future with AIs coexisting in harmony with humanity.

 Instead of a search engine showing links, now we will get answers and that will be great.
-The fact that the ChatGPT is already released in various tools, shows us that this is just the beginning of what this technology can do, and when we actually start seeing it integrated into services like Google Assistant, Amazon Alexa, and Apple's Siri, our lives will change.
+The fact that the ChatGPT is already released in various tools, shows us that this is only the beginning of the possibilities that this technology has and when we really start to see it integrated into services like Google Assistant, Amazon Alexa and Apple's Siri, our lives will change.

-We could easily imagine the text-to-voice function as a very powerful tool being integrated into smart watches, smart homes, and becoming an integral part of our lives.
+We could easily imagine the text-to-voice function as a very powerful tool being integrated into smart watches, smart homes, and becoming an integral part ofeye of our life.
 What will a realistic future look like?

 The only potential negative impact I see here is that once we move beyond wearable technology, there are the ethical concerns of embedding the technology under the skin.
 We've already seen something with it Neuralink of Elon Musk which caused controversy after the first presentations.
 People today seem to reject this technology.